SulizLina/Heart-Disease/heartdisease.md

 ### Findings:

-We performed clustering using the K-means method with three different values of K to determine the optimal number of clusters.
-We evaluated the results based on the average silhouette width, total within-cluster sum of squares, precision, and recall.
-After analyzing the data, we reached the following conclusions:
+As previously mentioned, we used the K-means approach with three different values of K (K=2,3,4) to determine the optimal number of clusters.
+The average silhouette width, total within-cluster sum of squares, precision, and recall were used to evaluate the the results.
+We came at the following findings after studying the data:

-For K=2, the average silhouette width was 0.53, indicating that objects within the same cluster were tightly grouped together while being well separated from objects in other clusters.
-The total within-cluster sum of squares was 9211.418, indicating a relatively high variance within the clusters.
-The precision and recall values were 0.5347233 and 0.5523007, respectively, suggesting a balanced ability to accurately capture instances within clusters and identify relevant points.
+The average silhouette width for K=2 was 0.53, showing that objects within a cluster were closely grouped and distinguishable from objects in other clusters.
+The overall within-cluster sum of squares was 9211.418, identifying that the variation within the clusters was rather substantial.Precision and recall were 0.5347233 and 0.5523007, respectively.This demonstrates a balanced capability to accurately capture instances within clusters and recognize relevant points.

-For K=3, the average silhouette width decreased to 0.47.
-The total within-cluster sum of squares reduced to 5059.114, indicating lower variance within the clusters compared to K=2.
-The precision and recall values were 0.5250096 and 0.3668491, respectively, showing a slightly lower ability to accurately capture instances and identify all relevant points.
+The average silhouette width dropped to 0.47 for K=3.
+The overall within-cluster sum of squares decreased to 5059.114, indicating that there is less diversity within the clusters than when K=2 was used.
+The accuracy and recall scores were 0.5250096 and 0.3668491, indicating a significantly reduced capacity to collect occurrences and identify all relevant points.

-For K=4, the average silhouette width further decreased to 0.4.
-The total within-cluster sum of squares decreased to 3655.556, indicating even lower variance within the clusters compared to K=3.
-The precision and recall values were 0.5502816 and 0.2854758, respectively, indicating a higher ability to accurately capture instances but a lower ability to identify all relevant points.
+The average silhouette width dropped to 0.4 for K=4.
+The variance within the clusters is even lower than when K=3, as evidenced by the total within-cluster sum of squares dropping to 3655.556.
+With precision and recall values of 0.5502816 and 0.2854758, respectively, there was a greater capacity to precisely record instances, but a reduced capacity to recognize every pertinent point.

-Based on these findings, we consider the 2-Mean clustering model to be optimal.
+the conclusion of these findings lead us to that the 2-Mean clustering model to be optimal.
 It had the highest average silhouette width, indicating tight and well-separated clusters.
 Additionally, it exhibited the least overlap between clusters compared to the other models.
 Although it had higher variance within the clusters, the precision and recall values were relatively balanced, indicating a good ability to accurately capture instances and identify relevant points.